Chapter 11. Subclasses

 a developer would define it to

-class is an example of a
+extend the Object class alone.
+The GObject class is an example of a

-class whose only superclass is Object
+class whose only superclass is Object.

-class does include a few methods.
+The Object class does include a few methods.

-is the ultimate parent of all other classes, all
+Because Object is the ultimate parent of all other classes, all

 other classes inherit these methods.